 The 26 parishes were chosen by the Cambridge Group because they were geographically dispersed across England (see map in Appendix B Figure B.1) and had high data quality.
+They are representative of rural areas and small market towns in the early modern England but would not capture the effects of the largest urban areas such as London.
 While the full data cover 1541 to 1851, not all of the 26 parishes span the entire time period: some parishes only contain records for earlier or later periods.
-Moreover, there was a rise in nonconformism in England at the end of the eighteenth and first half of the nineteenth century, which meant that in some parishes where non-conformism was important, a lot of vital events went unreported in Church of England registers.
+Moreover, there was a rise in non-conformism in England at the end of the eighteenth and first half of the nineteenth century, which meant that in some parishes where non-conformism was important, a lot of vital events went unreported in Church of England registers.
 Thus, the years for which the data are reliable are different from the years for which reconstitution data exist.

 Fortunately, Wrigley et al. (1997) conducted a careful analysis of the reliability of the registers and report the corresponding dates for each parish (p.
 22-23).
-We accordingly introduce our own censoring dates at the reliable start and stop year for each parish.
+We accordingly restrict our analysis based on the reliable start and stop year for each parish.
 We require the marriage date to be 15 years before the end of the reliable period.
 This strategy ensures that we observe nearly all of a woman's potential children, but we would not lose observations because we did not observe the mother's death date until after the records became less reliable.
-The censoring leads to a loss of individual observations of 21.6 per cent.
+The restriction to the data leads to a loss of individual observations of 21.6 per cent.